fai-saarland/probfd/BUILD.md

 ## Running the Tests (Optional)

-To assert that the planner functions correctly, the tests of the planner can be run as follows after compiling the `tests` configuration:
+To assert that the planner functions correctly, the tests of the planner can be run as follows after successfully compiling the `tests` configuration in release mode:

 ```bash
 # Runs all unit tests.